Konrad-Ziarko/DokiDokiMD/README.md

     1. Simply double click on desired chapter do download it (it will be stored in memory)
     2. Use right mouse click to discover avaiable options -- you can create PDF without saving images

+> If you choose to save or create PDF without downloading chapter program will queue download for you

 Just explore the GUI

 ## Issues